elifesciences/sciencebeam-judge/docs/measures.md

 If say the expected value is:

-> Aedes ægypti control in urban areas: A systemic approach to a complex dynamic
+> Aedes **æ**gypti control in urban areas: A systemic approach to a complex dynamic

 and the actual value:

-> Aedes aegypti control in urban areas: A systemic approach to a complex dynamic
+> Aedes **ae**gypti control in urban areas: A systemic approach to a complex dynamic

 Using an exact match, this would get zero scores which might set the bar too high.